Personalizing Information to Improve Retirement Savings in Chile

 - Take-up of program/social service/healthy behavior

 Can giving pension account holders personalized information about the financial implications of increasing their contributions, formalizing employment, and delaying retirement age help them make more informed retirement planning decisions?
-Researchers partnered with Chile’s national pension authority to evaluate how providing government workers with personalized retirement information, via self-service kiosks at government offices, impacts their financial knowledge and decisions about labor market participation and retirement planning.
-Preliminary results indicate that personalized information increased the amount of voluntary contributions, but that the impacts faded over time.
+Researchers partnered with Chile’s national pension authority to evaluate the effect of personalized versus generic information, delivered via self-service kiosks at government offices, on long-term savings.
+Results indicate that personalized information increased the amount of voluntary contributions, but the impacts faded over time.

-Defined contribution retirement savings plans, through which employees contribute a mandatory amount deducted directly from their salaries, are common in many developing countries.
-Such plans generally allow individuals to supplement their plan with voluntary contributions, but individuals may lack the financial knowledge needed to select the most beneficial contribution amount, or may not be aware of the effects on retirement payouts of failing to make sufficient voluntary contributions, working in the informal sector, or retiring early.
-Personalized retirement savings information tailored to each individual’s financial situation may be an effective way to increase knowledge and encourage low-income individuals in the labor force to adopt habits that lead to increased pension payouts.
+Retirement savings are crucial to ensure economic well-being after individuals stop working, and there is only one shot at saving for retirement.1 Defined contribution retirement savings plans, through which employees contribute a mandatory amount deducted directly from their salaries, are common in many low- and middle-income countries.
+Such plans generally allow individuals to supplement their plan with voluntary contributions.
+However, individuals may lack the financial knowledge needed to select the most beneficial contribution amount.
+They may also be unaware of the effects of failing to make sufficient voluntary contributions, working in the informal sector, or retiring early on retirement payouts.
+Providing people with personalized retirement savings information tailored to their financial situation may be an effective way to increase retirement savings if it causes them to update their beliefs around whether their current savings levels are in line with their financial goals.

 Context of the evaluation